time-loop/clickup-projen/API.md

           - Do not require the `Publish CodeCov` job.
 That job only runs on the `main` branch and is used to update the baseline coverage numbers.
         - Require conversation resolution before merging
         - Include administrators (if you have to break the rules, you have to disable this first)
+  - [Enable cdk-diff support](docs/cdk-diff/).
+Read the docs for this, particularly the warning at the very bottom.
+The OIDC roles involved don't require a cdk.context.json file and can be deployed with the self-mutation step 1, described next.
+  - [Enable cdk.context.json self-mutation](docs/cdk-context-json/).
+Note this takes 2 steps, and the first one must run to completion before you do the second.
+Just do the first step here.
+After your repo is bootstrap'd and your pipeline has run to completion at least once (and deployed OIDC roles), you can follow up with the second step to enable self-mutation.
+  NOTE: You can do this instead of the cdk.context.json step below, as long as you comment out ALL your other deploy steps except OIDC role deployers.
+This is probably the Right Way for us to be bootstrapping repos going forward, but we haven't done it enough to be sure yet.
-  - Context JSON - The last step to get the PR builds running is to copy the context.json
+  - Context JSON - The last step to get the PR builds running is to do something about your `cdk.context.json`.
+See the above note about self-mutation for a way to avoid doing this entirely.
     - Copy the context JSON from this repository: https://github.com/time-loop/core-cdk/blob/main/cdk.context.json
     - Create a cdk.context.json in your repo at the root level and copy the above contents.
     - Now you PR build and test should successfully run.